dod38fr/config-model-backend-yaml/build-from-git.md

-# How to build Config::Model from git repository
+# How to build Config::Model::Backend::Yaml from git repository

 `Config::Model` is build with [Dist::Zilla](http://dzil.org/).
 This
 pages details how to install the tools and dependencies required to